 Fumonisins, produced by Fusarium verticillioides and Fusarium proliferatum, are predominantly associated with maize but also contaminate other crops such as rice and groundnuts (Deepa & Sreenivasa, 2017).
 Fumonisins interfere with sphingolipid metabolism, leading to diseases such as leukoencephalomalacia in horses, pulmonary edema in pigs, and esophageal cancer in humans.
-The global prevalence of fumonisins, along with their severe health impacts, highlights the need for ongoing research and intervention to mitigate their presence in food supplies ((Fandohan et al., 2005; Shephard, 2008).
+The global prevalence of fumonisins, along with their severe health impacts, highlights the need for ongoing research and intervention to mitigate their presence in food supplies (Fandohan et al., 2005; Shephard, 2008).
 The contamination of food crops with mycotoxins is a global issue, exacerbated by factors such as climate change, poor agricultural practices, and inadequate storage conditions (Id et al., 2020).
 Studies have shown that cereals and legumes are particularly vulnerable to fungal contamination and subsequent mycotoxin production.
 Rice and groundnuts, essential components of the diet in many regions, are frequently contaminated with aflatoxins and fumonisins, posing significant health risks to consumers.
 Previous research has highlighted the widespread occurrence of mycotoxins in food crops across various regions.
-For instance, a study by (Udomkun et al., 2017) reported high levels of aflatoxin contamination in groundnuts from sub-Saharan Africa, attributing the contamination to factors such as high humidity, inadequate drying practices, and poor storage conditions.
+For instance, a study by Udomkun et al., (2017) reported high levels of aflatoxin contamination in groundnuts from sub-Saharan Africa, attributing the contamination to factors such as high humidity, inadequate drying practices, and poor storage conditions.
 Mycotoxin contamination of rice and groundnuts immensely raises a lot of concern since they are not only eaten directly but also used as raw materials for other food products (Imienwanrin & Makun, 2020).
 These findings emphasize the critical need for improved agricultural and storage practices to reduce the risk of mycotoxin contamination.
 The health impacts of mycotoxins are profound and multifaceted, hence the need for continuous monitoring and control measures to protect public health.

 Economically, mycotoxin contamination leads to significant losses through reduced market value of contaminated crops, increased healthcare costs, and decreased agricultural productivity.
 In regions heavily dependent on agriculture, such as sub-Saharan Africa, the economic burden of mycotoxin contamination is substantial, affecting both food security and economic stability.
 The economic impacts extend beyond the immediate losses, as they also influence international trade and market access, further exacerbating the challenges faced by affected regions (Bhat et al., 2010).

 Kericho County, located in the highlands of Kenya, is characterized by favorable agricultural conditions, including moderate temperatures, ample rainfall, and low evaporation rates.
 Despite these advantages, the region's agricultural produce is susceptible to fungal contamination due to various environmental and handling factors.
-Farmers in Kericho practice domestic farming, growing crops such as sorghum, tea, sugarcane, fruits (pineapples), tomatoes, maize, coffee, sweet potatoes, and barley.
+Farmers in Kericho practice domestic farming, growing crops such as sorghum, tea, sugarcane, pineapples, tomatoes, maize, coffee, sweet potatoes, and barley.
 However, rice and groundnuts, the focus of this study, are not grown locally but are imported from neighboring counties, introducing additional risks of contamination during transportation and storage(Government of Kenya, 2018) .
 The reliance on external sources for rice and groundnuts introduces multiple points of vulnerability in the supply chain, where contamination can occur.
 Factors such as improper drying, inadequate storage facilities, and long transportation times can exacerbate the risk of fungal growth and mycotoxin production.
 Understanding the specific conditions in Kericho County that contribute to mycotoxin contamination is essential for developing targeted interventions to ensure the safety of these staple foods.